10 Tips When Visiting Taroko Gorge National Park

 3. Avoid the Large Tour Bus Companies

 While the low prices of the large tour bus companies visiting Taroko Gorge each day can make them tempting, take a look at what you’re actually getting for the money.
 Most of the busses don’t have an English speaking guide to explain anything to you or give you any history or geology of the region.
-They typically all ply the same route at the same times so you can expect 2-10 other bus loads of people to be at any place you are at the same time.
+They typically all use the same route at the same times so you can expect 2-10 other bus loads of people to be at any place you are at the same time.
 That can mean 200 people at the same viewing area as you.
 They only give you a few minutes of time at each stop, and only visit a tiny percentage of the numerous wonderful places in the park.
 And worst of all, on an 8 hour Taroko Gorge National Park tour, expect to spend only a few hours in the park and the rest at high pressure gift shops off the highway.
 The reason they can charge so little is because they receive commissions from the gift shops they visit.
 We highly recommend small group tours, private tours or if you’re feeling spunky, DIY.

 4. Try an Aboriginal Sausage at the End of Shakadang Trail

-Yes, you’ve probably already tasted a Taiwan sausage on a stick by the time you visit Taroko, but not like these!
+Yes, you’ve probably already tasted a Taiwan sausage on a stick by the time you visit Taroko Gorge National Park, but not like these!
 The old Truku man who sells them, claims they’re the best in Taiwan, and while we can’t go that far, they certainly are worth a try.
 Made with black peppercorns grown in the park, they are unlike any others in Taiwan.
 Near the 1.5 km mark on the Shakadang Trail you’ll find several aboriginal stands selling their wares.
 You can’t miss the sausage man!

 5. Don’t Plan on Walking Between Trailheads & Viewpoints